EmptyIsValue/Advanced-Reboot/README.md

 - Direct Boot To UEFI easily.
 - Boot To Win Recovery.
-- lso avilable for Nomal Reboot and Shutdown.
+- Nomal Reboot and Shutdown.

-Enter to the UEFI _without pressing F2 or Del on Keyboard_ .
+Enter to the UEFI without pressing F2 or Del on Keyboard.
 I thought you must have these Tools, especially for Overclockers.

 Available with Advanced Reboot and (Only) ToUEFI.